gvwilson/sensibleadventures/nardica/nardica.md

 when he raised a hand to stop her.

 "Hang on."
-His eyes closed as he communed with the satellite passing overhead.
+His eyes closed as he communed with the satellite passing overhead, then snapped open.
-They snapped open a moment later.

 "We need to change course,"
-he said urgently,
+he said,
 surging to his feet.
 "We need to change course *now*."

 "What's wrong?"
 Iffy asked,
-but Wales was already through the door.
+but Wales was already gone.
-His boots thumped on the deck as he ran sternward and pounded on the door of Uncle Jack and Aunt Naggie's cabin.
+His boots thumped on the deck as he ran sternward to bang on the door of Uncle Jack and Aunt Naggie's cabin.

 "Captain!
 Captain, please, I need to speak with you!"
 He waited a second,